-LO22: Identify the key events that occurred with Westward Expansion, the Texas War for Independence, and the Mexican-American War.
-CO4 Chapter 14:
+LO32: Identify the key events, figures, and characteristics that occurred with Westward Expansion, the Texas War for Independence, and the Mexican-American War.
+CO4

-LO23: Recall how the federal governments tried to resolve the issue of slavery in the western territories, the emergence of the Republican Party, and the Election of 1860.
-CO4 Chapter 15:
+LO33: Recall how the federal governments tried to resolve the issue of slavery in the western territories, the emergence of the Republican Party, and the Election of 1860.
+CO4